IrishWristWatchScrable

 phrase string

-Stores the tongue-twister text that will be scattered across the screen
+Stores the full tongue-twister sentence that will be broken apart into individual characters.

 let phrase = "I wish to wash my Irish wristwatch.";